Released: 15th May 2000

 Peak position: #1

 After a tumultuous first album campaign, Billie Piper returned a year later to stake her claim on the charts again.
-Now known by her full name (although for categorising purposes we’ve used it for both albums) and cast under a Britney-shaped shadow, her comeback needed to be bigger, bolder and better than anything preceding it.
-Conveniently, Day & Night did all of that and more.
+Now known by her full name and cast under a Britney Spears-shaped shadow, her comeback needed to be bigger, bolder and better than anything preceding it.
+Conveniently, that’s precisely what Day & Night delivered.

-Before we even get onto the song itself, we can’t ignore the two main issues facing Billie Piper at this point.
-The first was the aforementioned presence of Britney Spears in the charts.
+The song, however, is not the only factor to consider.
+There were two main challenges facing Billie Piper at this point; the first being the aforementioned presence of Britney Spears in the charts.
 The pair had briefly crossed paths at the tail-end of the Honey To The B campaign, but mid-2000 saw their respective careers draw parallel with one another with the near-simultaneous launch of their sophomore album campaigns.
-And while of course, Britney’s commercial success had been greater and broader than Billie’s, in terms of their UK position the pair were in remarkably similar stead, having scored two #1 singles and two further top five hits apiece with their first four releases.
-Britney had already thrown down the gauntlet with her comeback single Oops!…I Did It Again having debuted at #1 just weeks earlier.
-The ball was now in Billie’s court to mount a response.
+And while of course, Britney Spears’ commercial success had been greater and broader than Billie Piper’s, in terms of their UK position the pair were in remarkably similar stead, having scored two #1 singles and two further top five hits apiece with their first four releases.
+Britney Spears had already thrown down the gauntlet with her comeback single Oops!…I Did It Again having debuted at #1 just weeks earlier.
+The ball was now in Billie Piper’s court to mount a response.

 There was a slightly more problematic issue facing Day & Night though, and it had nothing to do with the music.
 The foundation of Billie Piper’s early success had been building her appeal to the female contingent of the pop audience (a notoriously tricky endeavour at the best of times).
 But when she embarked on a relationship with Ritchie Neville from Five, things quickly turned sour.
 For a young pop star – and indeed many pop fans – their pairing had been a crash-course in what happens when thousands of impressionable fans are scorned at once.
 The vitriol shown towards Billie Piper was extreme.
 In the days before social media, broken-hearted fans of Ritchie used any means possible to express their dislike: audibly booing her at awards shows, defacing posters, writing hate mail to Smash Hits and other assorted pop magazines…in hindsight, it was a tad pathetic, and the impact it had on Billie Piper had started to become evident.
 One thing is for certain, though, Innocent Records knew that Day & Night was facing an uphill climb.